BUDDHISM, DUKKHA, and REPETITIONS

 If something is pleasurable, it will lead to some form of repetition of the idea as a memory, and often an actual repetition in reality.

-The Origin of Dukkha – the start, the first step (and all the other steps in the development) – is that pleasure and delight lead to attraction, wanting, and then repetitions.
+The Origin of Dukkha – the start, the first step (and all the other steps in the development) – is that pleasure and delight lead to attraction, wanting, and then repetition.

-In addition, it may well be that extreme forms of wanting like craving, lead to extreme forms of repetition like rebirth; but it is obvious that even the smallest want we have, will lead to some form of repetition, either mental or actual – and this is the prime, basic and universal truth.
+It may well be that extreme forms of wanting like craving, lead to extreme forms of repetition like rebirth; but it is obvious that even the smallest want we have, will lead to some form of repetition, either in our memories and hopes, or in actual practical life – and this is the prime, basic and universal truth.

 The origin of Dukkha is that pleasure and wanting, lead to repetitions.